oskarsinger/hosinger/reading_list.md

 * * *

+###Deep reinforcement learning.

+####Eventually.
+This is mostly from Deep Mind.
+There are at least 10 deep RL pubs from them in the last year.
+I don't yet know enough about RL to choose which ones look promising.
+Most of them seem to be focused on using deep learning to compress high-dimensional state spaces into something more manageable using a deep model.
+I didn't read deeply (ouch, that's cheesy) enough to understand whether they were using supervised or unsupervised deep models or doing pre-training.

+* * *

+###Markov decision processes.
+* **Dynamic Probabilistic Systems, Volume II: Semi-Markov and Decision Processes.
+Vol. 2.
+Courier Corporation, 2013.** ([book](http://store.doverpublications.com/0486458725.html))
+    * Need to find a pdf or a cheap used hard-cover.
+Maybe Al has a copy lying around.
+* **Markov Decision Processes: Discrete Stochastic Dynamic Programming**
+    * Found a pdf, would be nice to find a cheap used hard-cover.
+Maybe Al has an extra copy lying around.
+* **Dynamic Allocation of Pharmaceutical Detailing and Sampling for Long-Term Profitability** ([pdf](http://www.dii.uchile.cl/~rmontoya/papers/Dynamic_Allocation.pdf))

+* * *

+##Optimization.

+* * *

+###Second Order Information in Stochastic Gradient Methods.

+####Practical now.
+* **On the importance of initialization and momentum in deep learning** ([pdf](http://www.cs.toronto.edu/~jmartens/docs/Momentum_Deep.pdf))
+    * This paper covers some pretty crucial aspects of optimizing deep neural networks, especially with respect to the difficulties encountered because of non-convexity.
+* **New insights and perspectives on the natural gradient method** ([arXiv](http://arxiv.org/abs/1412.1193))
+    * This one comes from the deep learning community, and its quite recent.
+It has a nice theoretical interpretation (related to approximate Hessians and the conditioning of the problem), it is efficient, and hopefully it is empirically effective.
+* **Adaptive Subgradient Methods for Online Learning and Stochastic Optimization** ([pdf](http://www.jmlr.org/papers/volume12/duchi11a/duchi11a.pdf))

+* * *

+###Regularization.

+####Practical later.
+* **Linear System Identification via Atomic Norm Regularization** ([pdf](http://www.eecs.berkeley.edu/~brecht/papers/12.Sha.EtAl.Hankel.pdf))
+    * I think this paper might be useful for choosing (or adapting) the regularizer that encodes our structural assumptions.
+    * This paper seems particularly relevant given the connections between control and RL, but the other atomic norm stuff is pretty cool too.
+* **Practical Large-Scale Optimization for Max-Norm Regularization** ([pdf](http://www.eecs.berkeley.edu/~brecht/papers/maxnorm.NIPS10.pdf))
+    * Similar to previous one, could be helpful when we are picking our regularization scheme, particular since we are thinking about topic models, which can be viewed as low-rank matrix factorization.
+* **Bethe Projections for Non-Local Inference** ([arXiv](http://arxiv.org/abs/1503.01397))
+    * This is a sort of prediction-time regularization-type-thing, but its a little more sophisticated.
+Going to read a bit more to understand whether its relevant for us.
+The first authors are friends/research mentors from my old lab!

+####Theoretical.
+* **Fighting Bandits with a New Kind of Smoothness** ([pdf](http://papers.nips.cc/paper/6030-fighting-bandits-with-a-new-kind-of-smoothness.pdf))
+    * The focus of the paper is a new regularization scheme.
+Not really sure about its relevance to us, especially since it focuses on convex scenarios, but I am curious, and maybe we will get something out of it.
+    * Is the name of this paper a cheeky reference to Stephen Wolfram's book?

+* * *

+###Distributed.

+####Practical later.
+* **DimWitted: A Study of Main Memory Statistical Analysis** ([arXiv](http://arxiv.org/pdf/1403.7550))
+* **Taming the Wild: A Unified Analysis of Hogwild!-Style Algorithms** ([arXiv](http://arxiv.org/abs/1506.06438))
+* **Hogwild!: A Lock-Free Approach to Parallelizing Stochastic Gradient Descent** ([pdf](https://www.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf))
+* **Exponential Stochastic Cellular Automata for Massively Parallel Inference** ([pdf](http://www.manzil.ml/res/Papers/2015_NIPSW_sca.pdf))

+* * *

+###Numerical linear algebra.

+####Practical later.
+* **Finding Structure with Randomness: Probabilistic Algorithms for Constructing Approximate Matrix Decompositions** ([arXiv](http://arxiv.org/pdf/0909.4061v2))
+* **Improved Matrix Algorithm via the Subsampled Randomized Hadamard Transform** ([arXiv](http://arxiv.org/pdf/1204.0062))
+* **Low rank approximation and decomposition of large matrices using error correcting codes** ([arXiv](http://arxiv.org/pdf/1512.09156))

+###Misc.

+####Practical now.
+* **Fast gradient descent for drifting least squares regression, with application to bandits** ([pdf](http://arxiv.org/pdf/1307.3176v4.pdf))
+    * The abstract mentions something about an adaptive regularizer, and they speak about it in some detail later in the paper.
+    * We are not doing least squares, but they show that SGD accounts to some extent for drifting target hypothesis (or something like that), and this could be helpful for us.
+* **Introduction to Online Convex Optimization** ([pdf](http://ocobook.cs.princeton.edu/OCObook.pdf))
+    * Much of the current non-convex optimization literature builds on online convex optimization, so I think it will be good to understand this stuff.
+    * Found a friend from Corso's lab who also needs to learn this stuff and wants to read it with me.
+* **Global Convergence of Stochastic Gradient Descent for Some Non-convex Matrix Problems** ([arXiv](http://arxiv.org/pdf/1411.1134))

+####Practical later.
+* **NIPS 2015 Workshop on Non-convex Optimization for Machine Learning: Theory and Practice** ([website](https://sites.google.com/site/nips2015nonconvexoptimization/papers))
+    * A lot of these may be batch-style algorithms, but some of them are definitely online.

+####Theoretical.
+* **Train faster, generalize better: Stability of stochastic gradient descent** ([arXiv](http://arxiv.org/abs/1509.01240))
+    * Not from the deep learning community, but somewhat motivated by deep learning.
+    * They show that running SGD for a few epochs over the full data set improves generalization, even for non-convex problems.
+Emphasis on a few.
+They note that running fewer epochs prevents overfitting, which makes intuitive sense as well.
+    * They also show that some of the deep learning community's regularization heuristics and the practice of 'drop-out' improve their generalization bounds.

+* * *

+##Statistics.

+* * *

 ###CCA.

 ####Practical now.
 * **Finding Linear Structure in Large Datasets with Scalable Canonical Correlation Analysis** ([arXiv](http://arxiv.org/abs/1506.08170))
     * Offers efficient approximate algorithms for both batch and online CCA, both with nice theoretical guarantees.
     * Give experiments showing similar performance to un-approximated CCA on the same datasets.